zuozhenggh/learning-library/data-management-library/big-data/bds/bds-getting-started/bds-getting-started.md

    ![](./images/user-added-to-group.png " ")

-## STEP 5: Create Policies for Administering Your Service
+## STEP 5: Create IAM Policies for Administering Your Service
 Create Oracle Cloud Infrastructure Identity and Access Management (IAM) policies to grant privileges to users and groups to use and manage Big Data Service resources.
 Before you can create a cluster, you must also create a policy that grants the system access to networking resources.

 1. In the **Identity** pane on the left, select **Policies**.
 Alternatively, in the **Oracle Cloud Console** Home page, click the **Navigation** menu, and then navigate to **Governance and Administration > Identity > Policies**.